I hope you enjoy reading the blog post.

 - Pose a question.

 “Creative” has a pretty broad definition, which works in your favor.
-Her inbox is crammed with boring messages that fall completely flat, like “hey there” and the like.
+Her inbox is crammed with boring messages that fall completely flat.
+Think “hey there” and the like.

 Not only are those lame icebreakers, they’re also difficult to respond to.
 Put yourself in her shoes - maybe she’s checking Tinder between meetings, or after a long day at the office.